 2000’s Kid A was regarded as a major departure at the time, adding electronics and grooves to their sound, and often abandoning conventional song structures.
 Released at the height of their influence, it effectively stakes out the sonic territory for their later career.
 Since then, the group have settled into a more comfortable routine, releasing an album every few years to widespread interest and acclaim.
 While it’s simply impossible to repeat the incredible artistic growth of their first few albums, Radiohead have remained a vital creative force.

-As much as I enjoy Radiohead, and despite that their guitar technician’s daughter is a work colleague, I’ve always found them to be a band I admire more than a band I love.
+As much as I enjoy Radiohead, I’ve always found them to be a band I admire more than a band I love.
 This is probably deliberate on the band’s part; there’s a detached austerity to Thom Yorke’s voice and lyrics, notably on OK Computer, that’s intentionally there as a critique of modern society.
 But it’s difficult to argue against the proposition that Radiohead are the most significant rock band of their era.

 Radiohead Album Reviews